herrevilkitten/holiday-in-ten-towns/Session_10.md

 	* The guard captain asked if the group was keeping the deal with the town and if the group could stay until the gems are acquired.
 	* Ragnar failed to persuade her to add extra payment but she said they are definitely "friends"
 * Downtime!
 	* Gryn purchased a lot of oil for his shop and went looking for books on lock making.
+He didn't find any, but he did get a pointer to Lonely Wood.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyOTk1ODgwMTMsNDc3MTA1MDkyLDczMD
+eyJoaXN0b3J5IjpbMjQxMDM3NjQzLDQ3NzEwNTA5Miw3MzA5OT
-k5ODExNl19
+gxMTZdfQ==
 -->